Udaipur

 The city is located in the southernmost part of Rajasthan, near the Gujarat border.
-It is surrounded by the Aravali Range, which separates it from the Thar Desert.
-It is placed almost in the middle of two major Indian metro cities, around 660 km from Delhi and 800 km from Mumbai.
-Besides, connectivity with Gujarat ports provide Udaipur a strategic geographical advantage.
+To its west is the Aravali Range, which separates it from the Thar Desert.
+It is placed close to the median point between two major Indian metro cities, around 660 km from Delhi and 800 km from Mumbai.
+Besides, connectivity with Gujarat ports gives Udaipur a strategic geographical advantage.
 Udaipur is well connected with nearby cities and states by means of road, rail and air transportation facilities.
 The city is served by the Maharana Pratap Airport.
 Common languages spoken include Hindi, English and Rajasthani (Mewari).

 Dubbed "the most romantic spot on the continent of India" by British administrator James Tod, Udaipur is a tourist destination and is known for its history, culture, scenic locations and the Rajput-era palaces.
-It is popularly known as the "City of Lakes" because of its sophisticated lake system.
 It has seven lakes surrounding the city.
 Five of the major lakes, namely Fateh Sagar Lake, Lake Pichola, Swaroop Sagar Lake, Rangsagar, and Doodh Talai Lake, have been included under the restoration project of the National Lake Conservation Plan (NLCP) of the Government of India.
 Besides lakes, Udaipur is also known for its historic forts and palaces, museums, galleries, natural locations and gardens, architectural temples, as well as traditional fairs, festivals and structures.
-Due to the several lakes present here, it is sometimes dubbed "Venice of the East".
-Udaipur economy is primarily driven by tourism, though minerals, marble processing, chemical manufacturing and development, electronic manufacturing and the handicraft industry are also contributors.
-Udaipur hosts several state and regional public offices, including offices of Director of Mines and Geology, Commissioner of Excise, Commissioner of Tribal Area Development, Hindustan Zinc Limited, and Rajasthan State Mines and Mineral Corporation Limited.
-Besides, Udaipur is rising as educational hub as well, with 5 Universities, 14 colleges and more than 160 high schools.
-Udaipur is home to IIM Udaipur, the fifth best management institution in the country according to NIRF ranking released by the MHRD.
+Due to the several lakes present here, it is one of several cities in Asia that are sometimes called the "Venice of the East".
+Udaipur's economy is primarily driven by tourism, though minerals, marble processing, chemical manufacturing and development, electronic manufacturing and the handicraft industry are also contributors.
+Udaipur hosts several state and regional public offices, including offices of Director of Mines and Geology, Commissioner of Excise, Commissioner of Tribal Area Development, and Rajasthan State Mines and Mineral Corporation Limited, as well as major private companies like Hindustan Zinc Limited.
+Udaipur is rising as an educational hub as well, with 5 universities, 14 colleges and more than 160 high schools.

 History

-Pre-Historic Era

-The Ahar River bank was inhabited in about 2000 BCE.
-There are footprints of two different civilizations, which provides claims about earliest inhabitants of the Ahar culture: the first ones are the Bhil/Bheels, the indigenous tribes originated at this place, and are still residing in the area in large numbers.
-The second footprints were of Rajputs, who once entered the enclosed valley, and then continued to live in this place for centuries.
+Udaipur as it is today was founded by Maharana Udai Singh II in 1559, the father of Maharana Pratap.
+Udai Singh decided that the best spot for his new capital was around Lake Pichola and Udaipur turned into the city it now is.